 What an enclosure will do is help stabilize the temperature inside of the 3D printer, and this will keep the parts from cooling down too fast, which will in turn reduce the chance of warping and layers from separating.

 Not all printers come with enclosures, but you don’t necessarily have to buy a printer that comes with one or even buy an enclosure since you can make one yourself.
 Just make sure that the materials used for the enclosure aren’t flammable.
+You can also go ahead and buy an enclosure with standard dimensions for most printers!

 If you want to build an enclosure yourself, then follow this guide which goes extremely in-depth.